ChatGPT for email: how operators write faster

 ChatGPT for email: the operator setup

+ChatGPT for email is the pattern where the language model drafts replies, follow-ups, and sequences directly inside your inbox, so the operator edits rather than writes from scratch.
 The version of ChatGPT for email that most people try: open a browser tab, type "write an email to a client about their invoice," get something that sounds like a 2019 corporate email, give up.

 The version that works: a system prompt containing the operator's voice, the client's context, and the specific outcome needed, producing a first draft in 25 seconds that needs 30 seconds of editing before it goes out.